armandmasseaugit/job_finder/CONTRIBUTING.md

 ## 📞 Getting Help

+Feel free to contact me at : armand.masseau@gmail.com

 - **Questions**: Open a discussion on GitHub
 - **Bugs**: Create an issue with the bug template
 - **Features**: Create an issue with the feature request template